Sharing is caring!

 Is it worth it to Get the Go City Amsterdam Pass?

-Now this is exactly as per your use case that if whether you need to explore everything in the city.
-If you are spending a week in Amsterdam then Go City Amsterdam Pass is going to come in handy so that you can explore all the things and give time in exploring all the things.
+Now this is exactly as per your use case that if you need to explore everything in the city.
+If you are spending a week in Amsterdam then Go City Amsterdam Pass is going to come in handy so that you can explore all the things and give time to explore all the things.

-Now as I said it is exactly as per the use case, If I am just visiting Amsterdam for a day or 2 then I would go ahead with the Amsterdam Pass because it is giving me access to all the top things which I wish to do.
+Now as I said it is exactly as per the use case, If I am just visiting Amsterdam for a day or 2 then I would go ahead with the Amsterdam Pass because it gives me access to all the top things that I wish to do.

 But if I am staying there for a week or so then I would think about taking the Amsterdam City Card or Go City All Inclusive Pass.